 - Add Tomatoes: Add the tomatoes and stir through, cooking for 1 minute

-- Add spices: Add the spice mix ingredients and green chillies, stirring through, cooking for another minute.
+- Add aromatic spices: Add the spice mix ingredients and green chilies, stirring through, cooking for another minute.

-- Transfer to Slow Cooker: Transfer mixture to slow cooker, along with beef, curry leaves (still on stem) and water.
+- Transfer to Slow Cooker: Transfer mixture to slow cooker, along with beef, curry leaves (still on stem) and a little water.

 - Slow Cook: Cook on LOW in Slow Cooker for 8 hours.
 Remove curry leave stems.